Privacy Notice

 • Altered states of consciousness

-Categories of recipient’s Personal data relating to the application is received by Continuing Health Care (CHC) teams and the members of the review panel.
+Your data relating to an application for CHC is received by the ICB and may then be passed to members of the Review Panel.
 An Independent Review Panel is made up of:

 • An independent chair

-• A representative nominated by a Clinical Commissioning Group (not involved in the case);
+• A representative nominated by an Integrated Care Board (not involved in the case)

-• A representative nominated by a Local Authority (not involved in the case); and
+• A representative nominated by a Local Authority (not involved in the case)

-• At times, a clinical advisor may also be in attendance
+• At times there is also a clinical advisor in attendance.

 Sources of the data